 You Can Take Photographs – Surprisingly, it’s allowed in most temples to take photographs, even during elaborate ceremonies.
 You’ll see Thais happily snapping away too.

 Just make sure you don’t get in anyone’s way, especially those who are making merit (praying and donating) as this is considered rude.

-The only temple I have been to where you’re not allowed to take photographs is the Temple of the Emerald Buddha but, if you’re not sure, just check around the door before you walk into the temple.
-There’ll be big signs up in English and in Thai if photos aren’t allowed.
+The only temple I have been to in Thailand where you are not allowed to take photographs is the Temple of the Emerald Buddha but, if you’re not sure, just check around the door before you walk into the temple.
+There will be big signs up in English and in Thai if photos aren’t allowed.

-Thai temples are beautiful buildings and very interesting to visit.
-Just follow these few simple etiquette rules, and you’ll have no problem.
+Thai temples are beautiful buildings and interesting to visit.
+Just follow these few simple etiquette rules, and you will have no problem.
 Don’t forget too, if you do make a mistake, just smile and apologize and all will be forgiven.